Campus Improvement Plan

 Goals

 Goal 2: STUDENT SUPPORT.
-Westchester Academy For International Studies students will benefit from multi-tiered systems of support.
+Westchester Academy For International Studies students will benefit from multi-tiered systems of support

-Performance Objective 5: DROPOUT PREVENTION: By June 2025, Westchester Academy For International Studies will increase the number of students on track to graduate with their cohort.
+Performance Objective 5: DROPOUT PREVENTION: By June 2026, Westchester Academy For International Studies will increase the number of students on track to graduate with their cohort.

 Evaluation Data Sources: Skyward data

-Staff Responsible for Monitoring: Counselors, Admin
+Staff Responsible for Monitoring: Administration and Counselors

 Goal 3: Safe Schools